Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Although you are likely creating your own, original data visualizations, they are based on external data sources.
 Any reader who is looking at your data visualization should be able to find its original source.
 Don’t forget to cite your data source that you used to create your visualization.
 Review some tips on citing data from the Ryerson University library (Mulvaney, et.al., 2022)

-Chantel Ridsdale, et.al., Dalhousie University, 2015;, Nora Mulvaney, Audrey Wubbenhorst, Amtoj Kaur, Ryerson University, 2022;, Andreas Grillenberger, Ralf Romeike, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, 2018;, Australian Public Service Commission, Government of Australia, 2021;
+Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Nora Mulvaney, Audrey Wubbenhorst, Amtoj Kaur, et.al., Ryerson University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2022;, Andreas Grillenberger, Ralf Romeike, Kateryna Maltseva Reiby, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, Safegraph, 2018;, Australian Public Service Commission, Christian Fieseler, Government of Australia, The Information Society, 2021;

 Critical Thinking